wjtk/fluent-exception-rule/README.md

 ### 1.0.0

 - refactoring and release to maven central
+- project groupId change

 #### 0.2.0